 Developing life skills and health through unstructured play

-By providing opportunities for unstructured play, safe risk-taking activities, creativity and connectedness, The Venny’s programs encourage children to develop skills and build resilience.
-These skills help them withstand the significant emotional and psychological demands of their home and school environments.
+The Venny’s programs encourage children to develop skills and build resilience.
+We provide opportunities for unstructured play, safe risk-taking activities, creativity and connectedness.
+The skills young people gain through these programs helps them withstand the significant emotional and psychological demands of their home and school environments.

 The importance of play in childhood development